Cognitive Control & EEG Lab (4118 Colvard)

 The Cognitive Control & EEG lab conducts research at the intersection of cognitive psychology, the study of mind and behavior from an information processing perspective, and cognitive neuroscience, the study of how the brain implements information processes.
 The 2 main methodologies used to conduct research in the lab are the measurement of response time to perform cognitive tasks, and measurement of patterns of electrical voltages on the surface of the scalp (due to electrical activity of the brain, electroencephalography, EEG).
-The lab has multiple computer testing stations for collecting response time data, and has 2 sets of amplifiers and electrode caps for conducting EEG studies.
-The lab is currently occupying a reduced space (4097 Colvard) as the old lab space is remodeled during Summer-Fall 2012.
+The lab has computer testing stations for collecting response time data, and has amplifiers and 64-channel electrode caps for conducting EEG studies.

 Cognitive Control